dschonholtz/NuxtPersonalWebsite/content/articles/DailyRoutine.md

   - I personally am a morning person.
 My hours before 11 am are my most productive so I try to be up early to do things and see people.
 - Put on pants
 - Run to a workout for 6:15 am while listening to an audio book
   - Despite being a morning person.
 Unless there is something really pressing I have to do, like an aggressive deadline.
 I find the best way I get up early is for a workout.
-The run is ~.7 Miles or 1.1 Km.
+The run is ~.7 Miles or 1.1 Km, just a warm-up before the workout.
 - 6:15 - 7:30 Workout
   - Currently, my workout is crossfit, in the past it's been weightlifting, rock climbing, muay thai, or ski team dryland.
 - Walk home while listening to that audio book